alexanderhankin/Deep_Learning-based_ISP_ee193-03_project/README.md

 To run deepISP inference for the task of joint demosaicing and denoising:

-1. Run 'conda create --name <env> --file spec-files.txt' to create a new conda environment and install the required packages
+1. Run 'conda create --name [env_name] --file spec-files.txt' to create a new conda environment and install the required packages
-2. Run 'conda activate <env>'
+2. Run 'conda activate [env_name]'
 3. Download and save the MSR dataset in the DeepISP folder
 4. Run 'python3 demosaicPNGs.py'
 5. Run 'jupyter lab'